java-operator-sdk/kubernetes-glue-operator/README.md

 should be reconciled.
 It supports conditional resources in runtime and ordering of resource reconciliation.
 In other words, it also allows you to write **workflows** over resources in a **GitOps** friendly way.

-The project is implemented as a thin layer on top of battle-tested [workflow](https://javaoperatorsdk.io/docs/workflows/) and [dependent resources](https://javaoperatorsdk.io/docs/dependent-resources/) features of Java Operator SDK.
+The project is implemented as a thin layer on top of battle-tested [workflow](https://javaoperatorsdk.io/docs/workflows/) and [dependent resources](https://javaoperatorsdk.io/docs/dependent-resources/) features of Java Operator SDK
+- using [Quarkus based](https://github.com/quarkiverse/quarkus-operator-sdk) version of the framework.

 ## Documentation